rxliuli/joplin-utils/docs/_navbar/get-started/quick-start.md

 - Copy your Authorization token from Joplin settings and paste it here:
   **Web Clipper -> Advanced options -> Authorization Token**

+`Program Profile Path`

+This setting is required if you wish to use attachment-related features.

+In general, if you are using a portable application, it should be the `. /JoplinProfile` directory, in which you should see the _resources_, _templates_, and _tmp_ directories.

 ![install plugin](../../_media/joplin-settings.png)